mxenabled/mx-atrium-node/README.md

 [![npm version](https://badge.fury.io/js/mx-atrium.svg)](http://badge.fury.io/js/mx-atrium)

 ## Description
-This is a Node wrapper for the MX Atrium API.
+This is a Node wrapper for the [MX Atrium API](https://atrium.mx.com).
 It is intended to be used as a helper for the implementation of a proxy server.
+To get an API key and Client ID, [click here](https://atrium.mx.com/developers/sign_up).

 ## Installation
 ```